gouline/dbt-metabase/README.rst

 * Triggering a Metabase schema sync before propagating the metadata
 * Propagating table descriptions to Metabase
 * Propagating columns description to Metabase
-* Propagating columns special types and visibility types to Metabase through the use of dbt meta fields
+* Propagating columns semantic types and visibility types to Metabase through the use of dbt meta fields
 * Propagating table relationships represented as dbt ``relationships`` column tests